Tricia Coyne, President

 Alex Risius, Board Member

 Alex graduated from the University of Michigan in 2016 with a degree in Environmental Science and a concentration in Wildlife Conservation.
 Shortly after graduation, she moved to Key West to work for Reef Relief as their Education Intern.
 Alex then continued her journey at Reef Relief by working as their Membership Development Consultant, Education Coordinator, and Assistant Director.
-During her time at Reef Relief she taught thousands of students about coral reef ecosystems, worked with community stakeholders to solve local environmental issues, and assisted in hiring and managing staff and interns.
-Alex is currently pursuing her Masters of Environmental Management Degree at Duke University and is honored to continue her time at Reef Relief as a member of the Board of Directors.
+During her time at the organization she taught thousands of students about coral reef ecosystems, worked with community stakeholders to solve local environmental issues, and assisted in hiring and managing staff and interns.

 Ed Russo, Board Member